 Welcome to my homepage!
-(Last updated 8 October 2017)
+(Last updated 03.05.2021)

-I am an archaeologist, researcher at the Nordic Africa Institute and Docent at the Department of Archaeology and Ancient History, Uppsala University, Sweden.
-Since 2006, I have worked particularly with the Nile basin countries and conducted fieldworks in Egypt, Ethiopia, Tanzania and Uganda.
+In the period 2006-2019, I worked mainly with the Nile basin countries and conducted fieldworks in Egypt, Ethiopia, Tanzania and Uganda.
 Previous to my research in Africa, I conducted contemporary and archaeological fieldworks in Bangladesh, Greece, Jordan, India, Nepal, Palestine as well as in Scandinavia.

 After several years with a primary focus abroad, I have returned to Scandinavian archaeology and the fascinating and rich empirical world in the north, which includes Nordic ethnology and its relevance for archaeology.
 My recent works include: